Elbow dysplasia: Causes

 The most common cause is osteochondrosis, which is a disease of the joint cartilage, and osteochondritis dissecans (OCD or OD), the separation of a flap of cartilage from the joint surface as a result of avascular necrosis, which in turn arises from failed blood flow in the subchondral bone.

 In OCD, the normal change of cartilage to bone in the development of the joint fails or is delayed.
 The cartilage continues to grow and may split or become necrotic.
 The cause is uncertain, but possibly includes genetics, trauma, and nutrition (including excessive calcium and decreased vitamin C intake).
 OCD lesions found in the elbow at the medial epicondyle of the humerus are caused by disturbed endochondral fusion of the epiphysis of the medial epicondyle with the distal end of the humerus, which may in turn be caused by avulsion of the epiphysis.
 Specific conditions related to OCD include fragmentation of the medial coronoid process of the ulna (FMCP) and an ununited anconeal process of the ulna (UAP).
-All types of OCD of the elbow are most typically found in large breed dogs, with symptoms starting between the ages of 4 to 8 months.
+All types of OCD of the elbow are most typically found in large breed dogs, with symptoms starting between the ages of 4 and 8 months.
 Males are affected twice as often as females.
 The disease often affects both elbows (30 to 70 percent of the time), and symptoms include intermittent lameness, joint swelling, and external rotation and abduction of the paw.
 Osteoarthritis will develop later in most cases.

 UAP is caused by a separation from the ulna of the ossification center of the anconeal process.
 FMCP is caused by a failure of the coronoid process to unite with the ulna.

 Diagnosis and treatment

 Diagnosis is through x-rays, arthroscopy or CT (computed tomography).
 In cases with significant lameness, surgery is the best option, especially with UAP.
 However, conservative treatment is often enough for cases of FMCP and OCD of the medial humeral epicondyle.
-The dogs are exercised regularly and given pain medication, and between the ages of 12 to 18 months the lameness will often improve or disappear.
+The dogs are exercised regularly and given pain medication, and between the ages of 12 and 18 months the lameness will often improve or disappear.
 Control of body weight is important in all cases of elbow dysplasia, and prevention of quick growth spurts in puppies may help to prevent the disease.

 Surgery for FMCP consists of removal of cartilage and bone fragments and correction of any incongruity of the joint.
 Reattachment of UAP with a screw is usually attempted before the age of 24 weeks, and after that age the typical treatment is removal of the UAP.
 Without surgery, UAP rapidly progresses to osteoarthritis, but with FMCP osteoarthritis typically occurs with or without surgery.
 Osteoarthritis is also a common sequela of OCD of the humerus despite medical or surgical treatment.
 Elbow replacement surgery has been developed and can be an option for treatment.